peterb0yd/dukedata/README.md

 * **Q**: The generated SQL query doesn't seem right.
 What should I do?
   * **A**: Please report the issue to our support team.
 Your feedback helps us improve!

----

 ## 💼 Contributing to DukeData <a name="contributing-to-dukedata"></a>

 We appreciate all forms of feedback and suggestions!
 Feel free to reach out or review our contribution guidelines.

----

 ## 📜 License and Credits <a name="license-and-credits"></a>

 DukeData is open-source software.
 It's licensed under the MIT license.
 Special thanks to our incredible community and users!

----

 ## 💌 Contact and Support <a name="contact-and-support"></a>

-For any questions, feedback, or support inquiries, please reach out to our team at `support@dukedata.io`.
+For any questions, feedback, or support inquiries, please reach out to our team at `peterboyd192@gmail.com`.

----

-_🌐 Happy Querying with DukeData!_ 🚀🎉